India Gants: Post Top Model

 Following her win on America's Next Top Model, Gants signed a contract with Major Model Management in Milan.
 She is also signed with Ford Models in New York City.
 She is still signed with Seattle Models Guild.

 Gants appeared in the season three premiere episode of Odd Mom Out in July 2017.

 Gants also started working in the music industry as a DJ.
 She also appeared in the lyric video for WISH I WAS's "Go For A Ride".

-In 2021 India appeared and stared in the music video for the Emo revival band Your Broken Hero's song Tommy's Face.
+In 2021 India appeared and starred in the music video for the Emo revival band Your Broken Hero's song Tommy's Face.